volta-cli/rfcs/text/0000-exit-codes.md

 Because redefining exit codes later in Notion's life would be a major hassle for third-party tools reliant on them, we should consider at the outset grouping errors together by exit code.

+Further, Notion must avoid conflicts between the exit codes produced by shims and those produced by the shimmed executables, in order to best preserve their behavior.

 # Pedagogy
 [pedagogy]: #pedagogy